 Five Elements Walk in Abor Land

-This is an active, walk based and interactive journey.
+This is an active, walk based interactive journey.

 We will arrive in Simong in the afternoon.